 This route will take you on a 32 km scenic drive along the Bann river valley.
 Leaving the Causeway Coastal Route at the Station Road Roundabout on the Londonderry side of the river.
 Take a right (From Derry) or left (from Belfast) and follow the waymarked drive.
 After crossing the Agivey bridge the route turns left onto the Glenstall Road.
 I would recommend driving straight on to visit the old market town of Ballymoney, why it was left off the route baffles me as it has, history, heritage, culture and retail facilities, the detour will add 8km to your journey and you miss nothing and see a lot more.

-As you start the drive at Coleraine, you pass on your right hand side the entrance to Somerset Retail Park which has all the normal superstores with food outlets, a good place to stock up for a picnic unless you plan to stop in Ballymoney, otherwise along this route there is only a couple of small shops on the drive.
+As you start the drive at Coleraine, you pass on your right hand side the entrance to Somerset Retail Park which has all the normal superstores with food outlets, a good place to stock up for a picnic unless you plan to stop in Ballymoney, otherwise along this route there is only a couple of small shops on the way.

 The next point of interest is Castleroe Wood (2km) on the left hand side with car parking, leafy woodland walks along the riverside but not the best of facilities.
 From here its a short drive (1.5km) to the site of the ancient church of Camus overlooking the river Bann and Loughan Island.
 This is very easy to miss as it has no signpost, so as soon as the river comes in view and the woodland stops on your left, it is immediately on the right.
 Park in a location where you are not obstructing the private farm entrance.
 From here you drive a couple of kilometres to Camus Park on the left hand side, this has ample parking and picnic facilities plus a mooring jetty and good river views with interpretation panels.